buzz-lightsnack-2007/DownYouNow/README.md

 And so: here comes DownYouNow.

 ## What it does
 DownYouNow is a simple YouTube downloader powered by powered by `YouTube-DL` and `yt_dlp`.
+[Run it here. ](https://colab.research.google.com/github/buzz-lightsnack-2007/DownYouNow/blob/main/DownYouNow.ipynb)

 Pass on a URL, set some output settings, and click the "Run" button beside it — it's that easy but detailed!
 And, after a few moments, your file will automatically get downloaded.